Shne/P2PP/README.md

 HOWTO (Ubuntu)
 --------
-First make sure you don't have gyp installed already from repositories `sudo apt-get purge gyp`
+First make sure you don't have gyp installed already from repositories:  `sudo apt-get purge gyp`

 **Installing**
 install node js from http://nodejs.org/ (not from repos)